This Yorkshire pudding recipe is a real easy and super tasty one.

 - Make sure to place the muffin tin in the middle/lower half of the oven to avoid the Yorkshire puddings hitting the top of the oven as they rise.

-- Cook for 20 minutes until the puds have turned a deep, dark golden colour then remove.
+- Cook for 20 minutes or until the puds have turned a deep, dark golden colour then remove.

 - If you want crunchy Yorkshire puddings, turn down down heat and continue cooking for a further 10 minutes.